 Should You Build Or Buy An AR-15?

-When mainstream media talking heads and politicians start blaming the gun after a mass shooting, threats of banning the AR-15 prompts the rapid buying of the semi-automatic rifles, replacement parts, or parts to build a rifle by folks who cannot afford a manufactured rifle at the moment.
+When mainstream media and politicians start blaming the gun after a mass shooting, threats of banning the AR-15 and rifles like it prompt the panic buying of semi-automatic rifles, replacement parts and parts kits to build a rifle by folks who cannot afford a manufactured rifle at the moment.

-My husband once paid more for an AR-15 lower receiver than he eventually did for a quality second hand complete rifle, long after the liberal gun ban hysteria died down.
+My husband once paid more for an AR-15 lower receiver than he eventually did for a quality second hand complete rifle, long after the liberal gun ban hysteria died down!

-My Journey To Becoming An AR-15 Fan
+My Journey to Becoming an AR-15 Fan

-My husband wanted an AR-15 for quite a while, and about four years ago, after a knee-jerk reaction to a mass shooting had liberal politicians clamoring for a ban.
-Christmas was only a few weeks away, so an AR-15 is what I placed under the tree for my beloved Bobby that year.
+My husband wanted an AR-15 for quite a while and about four years ago, after a knee-jerk reaction to a mass shooting that had liberal politicians clamoring for a ban, I gave in.
+Christmas was only a few weeks away and so an AR-15 is what I placed under the tree for my beloved Bobby that year.

-My Valentine’s Day gift that coming year was an AR-15 of my very own – beats the heck out of chocolates!
+Before the first mag was empty, I turned to my husband and said, “Oh, I want one!”
+My Valentine’s Day gift that coming year was an AR-15 of my very own – beats the heck out of chocolates in my book!

 So, as a bit of payback for all of the frustrating discussions I have had on this topic with my big brother over the years, I chose his son, Conner, a former Marine, to demonstrate the AR-15 in this article.

-Here’s how to fire an AR-15:
+Here’s how to disassemble and clean an AR-15:

-Here’s how to clean an AR-15:
+Here’s How to fire and AR-15: